-Since the blisters come and go, the goal of every cold-sore veteran is to make sure they’re absent a lot more than they’re present.
+Since cold sore blisters come and go, the goal of every cold-sore veteran is to make sure they’re absent a lot more than they’re present.
 Once the virus is with you, you have to mount a constant campaign to keep it discouraged.
-However, you’ll learn to recognize the telltale tingling or burning sensation that notifies you of a sore’s imminent arrival, and if you’re prepped ahead of time, you can pepper it with your defensive home remedies.
+However, you’ll learn to recognize the telltale tingling or burning sensation that notifies you of a cold sore’s imminent arrival, and if you’re prepped ahead of time, you can pepper it with your defensive cold sire remedies.

 First Aid for Cold Sores

-Apply ice directly to the sore.
+6. Apply ice directly to the cold sore.
 It will bring down the swelling and ease the pain temporarily.
-If you use this tactic early enough in the game — at the first sign of tingling — you may end up with a smaller sore than you otherwise would have.
+If you use this tactic at the first sign of tingling you may end up with a smaller sore than you otherwise would have.

 Bolster Your Defenses

-During an outbreak, take one 300-milligram capsule of echinacea four times daily.
+9. During a cold sore outbreak, take one 300-milligram capsule of echinacea four times daily.
 Studies have shown that the herb can boost your immune system’s ability to fight off the virus.

-Take 1,000 milligrams of the immune-boosting flavonoid (plant pigment) quercetin each day in divided doses.
+10. Take 1,000 milligrams of the immune-boosting flavonoid quercetin each day in divided doses.
 Research published in the Journal of Medical Virology has shown that this supplement can speed the healing of cold-sore blisters.
 It’s available in drugstores or health food stores.

 Don’t Crack Up